cnjboards/BM_V.9_SensespV3/README.md

 This project is a work in progress.
 Currently the repository contains a functional example for a Shunt Monitor using Sensesp V3.

-The hardware can be found over here: https://www.tindie.com/products/cnjboards/esp32-dc-power-monitor-with-nmea2000-interface/
+The hardware for this projhect can be found over here: https://www.tindie.com/products/cnjboards/esp32-dc-power-monitor-with-nmea2000-interface/

 Enjoy